Ernanm280/azure-setup/README.md

 **1. Access Azure Portal**

-Begin by opening the [Azure](https://portal.azure.com/) to initiate the creation of Azure resources.
+Begin by opening the [Azure](https://portal.azure.com/) portal to initiate the creation of Azure resources.

 **2. Create a Resource Group**